702-660-7000

 These factors combined represent a significant part of the operational expenses of running a short-term rental and should be carefully considered in the financial planning for such an investment.

-Attention to guest reviews is also crucial.
-A low rating from an unhappy guest can deter future bookings.
-While it’s challenging to avoid negative reviews entirely, you can minimize them by addressing potential issues before they become problems.
-For instance, if your property has a malfunctioning light switch or a tricky faucet, either repair it or clearly communicate these quirks to guests, providing instructions on how to handle them.
+Equally important is paying close attention to guest reviews.
+A low rating or a negative comment from an unhappy guest can discourage future bookings.
+While it’s nearly impossible to avoid all negative reviews, you can reduce their likelihood by proactively addressing potential issues before they become problems.
+For example, if your property has a faulty light switch or a confusing faucet, either fix the problem or clearly inform guests about these quirks ahead of time, including instructions on how to use or avoid them.

 Vacationers aren’t the only people looking for shorter-term stays.
 Corporate employees relocating to a new city, travel nurses, nomadic remote workers and people doing construction on their primary home all might seek rentals that let them stay a month or two.